How does your multiple sclerosis brand stack up against the competition?

 NPS+ Multiple Sclerosis (US) gives a unique insight into the overall brand health of 12 leading treatments for multiple sclerosis currently being used in North America.
 100 neurologists were surveyed on key issues including brand messaging, prescribing behaviour and satisfaction levels.
 The results provide valuable insight for brand marketers seeking new ways to stand out.

 Interested in the European market?
 Click here to see the EU5 Edition.

-Insight into 10 Major Multiple Sclerosis Brands
+Insight into 12 Multiple Sclerosis Treatments

-- Aubagio (teriflunomide; Genzyme)
+- Aubagio (teriflunomide; Sanofi)

 - Avonex (interferon beta-1a; Biogen)

-- Betaseron (interferon beta-1b; Bayer)
+- Betaseron (interferon-beta-1b; Bayer)

 - Copaxone (glatiramer acetate; Teva)

 - Lemtrada (alemtuzumab; Sanofi/Genzyme)

 - Plegridy (peginterferon beta-1a; Biogen)